Required Undergraduate Enrollment

-Disability Student Services (DSS) Part-Time Enrollment Accommodation
+Disability Support Services (DSS) Part-Time Enrollment Accommodation

 LMU Financial Aid grants accommodation to students under the Americans with Disabilities Act (ADA) based on referrals from LMU’s Disability Support Services Office (DSS) who are approved by LMU DSS to enroll in less than 12 units.

 Enrollment Requirements for Institutional Aid